lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 One potential chapter, for example, might examine Hannah More and William Wordsworth’s varying use of supernatural content and ballad forms as literary tools to “elevate” their readers.
 This inquiry would consider the authors’ individual literary techniques, perhaps by comparing Wordsworth’s 1798 “The Thorn” and More’s 1796 “Robert and Richard; Or, The Ghost of Poor Molly, Who Was Drowned In Richard’s Mill Pond.”
 It would also consider the publishing context of ballads and songs generally, perhaps by using topic-modelling of the titles in the English Short Title Catalogue to identify the “songs” for sale and exploring the use of ballads as drivers of sales.
 And it would consider the multiple contexts in which readers encountered ballads, not just in broadsheets and collections, but also as ephemeral social experiences, and as references or extracts in longer prose works.

+## reparative reading ##

+I want to both do reparative reading and examine how 18thC audiences might have read reparatively.

+I look at literatture as something that is always ephemeral and timely, always in a moment that has the power to be momentous — a play and a song and a novel all have their own ways of occupying the lives of their audiences

+Uses and practices around / with texts

+Texts as trying to encourage particular uses, reaching out to particular readers —but not able to control those uses (seriousness always on the verge of parody)